Last updated on January 12, 2021

 Impact’s affiliate software is top-notch.
 It offers excellent and reliable tracking solutions.
 Furthermore, the user interface and activity reports are easy to navigate.

 Designers, creators, and marketers love the simplicity of Canva.
 It has a 4.7 rating on Google Play and 4.9 on the Apple app store.
 Those high marks support potentially high conversion rates.
-Affiliates can also promote Canva’s design school, which offers tutorials and courses.
+Affiliates can also promote Canva’s learning hub, which offers tutorials, courses, and blogs.

 Canva pays attractive commission rates; however, a 20 to 30 percent recurring commission for the life of the customer would be more appealing.

 Can you make $1,000 a month as a Canva affiliate?
-Possibly, but Canva’s program is too new to know for sure.
+Yes, and more.
 Canva offers excellent commission rates for sales and leads.
-Its 30-day referral period is adequate, and Impact offers robust affiliate tracking software.
-Deep linking capabilities would improve the program because marketers could link to Canva’s array of products and graphics.
+Its 30-day referral period is standard, and Impact offers robust affiliate marketing software.
+Deep linking to Canva’s wide array of products and graphics will assist conversion rates.

 Where should Canva rank in your marketing activities?
 It should be a low to mid priority.
-Canva is a popular design tool that outshines its limited competitors.
+Canva is a popular design tool that outshines its competitors.
+However, there are many free and paid alternatives, giving customers plenty of options.
 From Instagram to WordPress to online presentations, it can be a handy app for individuals and business owners.
 Secondly, images, photos, and illustrations are fundamental to web design, marketing, and social media.
 The necessity of imagery for online projects has helped Canva to grow its user base into the millions.

 I recommend joining Canva’s affiliate program because it pays high commission rates, and I’ve made money with it.
 Furthermore, it’s a Digital Fodder top 40 affiliate program.